Punshnut/macos-focusly/Documentation/it/guida-a-impostazioni-e-primo-avvio.md

 ## Settings Dialog Tour

 ### Appearance
-- `Overlay Preset`: Pick Blur (Focus), Warm, Colorful, or Monochrome.
+- `Focus Preset`: Pick Smart Blur, Warm, Colorful, or Monochrome.
 Switching presets updates every display instantly.
 - `Status Bar Icon`: Toggle between Minimal Dot, Halo, and Equalizer to match your menu bar.
 - Tip: Pair a softer preset with the icon style that is easiest to glance at without pulling focus.